kryptokrona/kryptokrona-docs/docs/developer/Running-Kryptokronad-on-Pi.md

 Save and close by pressing `Ctrl+X`, `y`

-## Run TurtleCoind and Keep it Running
+## Run kryptokronad and Keep it Running

 `sudo apt install screen`

 > install screen to keep the daemon running in the background

-`cd ~/turtlecoin/`
+`cd ~/kryptokrona/`
-`./TurtleCoind --data-dir '/home/pi/.blockchain' --save-config 'daemon.conf'`
+`./kryptokronad --data-dir '/home/pi/.blockchain' --save-config 'daemon.conf'`

->(point TurtleCoind to use the mount point we made earlier as the database location, and save a config file to do so automatically in the future)
+>(point kryptokronad to use the mount point we made earlier as the database location, and save a config file to do so automatically in the future)

-`screen -d -m ./TurtleCoind -c daemon.conf`
+`screen -d -m ./kryptokronad -c daemon.conf`

->tell turtlecoin to run with the config file we just generated inside of a detached screen session
+>tell kryptokrona to run with the config file we just generated inside of a detached screen session

 Now just wait to sync!